bijaymunda181/Docker-/Docker-Notes.md

 ## 6. What is Kubernetes?
 Kubernetes (K8s) is an orchestration tool used to manage containers at scale (deploy, manage, scale, update).

+## 7. What is Docker and Kubernetes - EKS?

+- Docker: Used to build and run containers.

+- Kubernetes: Used to manage many containers.

+- EKS: Amazon Elastic Kubernetes Service: Kubernetes managed by AWS.